Special metrics in hypercomplex geometry: Introduction

-Let us now explain in detail the organization of the paper.
-In the first two Sections, we will recall some preliminaries together with well-known results and facts in Hypercomplex Geometry.
-Section \ref{Sec:ab} will be dedicated to the study of the canonical forms $\alpha$ and $\beta$, which will be a fundamental tool throughout the paper.
-The form $ \alpha $ was already introduced in \cite{Verbitsky (2002)} (although it was called $ \theta $), but, so far, it has only been studied in the HKT setting.
-On the other hand, as far as we know, the form $ \beta $ is new.
-We will study their basic properties and their relation with some known quantities such as the Lee form, the first Chern-Ricci and the Bismut-Ricci form.
-We will then establish some useful equivalences for a manifold to be ${\rm SL}(n, \H)$ in terms of the form $\alpha$. \\ In Section \ref{Sec:c1}, we will define the first quaternionic Bott-Chern class of a hypercomplex manifold.
-In particular, we will focus on the consequences of the vanishing of this invariant. \\ In Section \ref{Sec:qG}, the quaternionic Gauduchon condition will be taken into account.
-In this Section, we prove the first part of Theorem \ref{immain}, Theorem \ref{immain3} and another characterization of the existence of quaternionic Gauduchon metrics in terms of currents.
-We conclude this Section giving a sufficient condition for a quaternionic Gauduchon metric to exist in terms of the existence of a $\partial\partial_J$-closed volume form. \\ The quaternionic balanced condition is studied in Section \ref{Sec:qb}.
-We will give equivalent conditions for the existence of such metrics, concluding, in particular, the proof of Theorem \ref{immain}.
-We shall also study the closedness of the class of compact quaternionic balanced manifolds under products and hyperhermitian submersions. \\ In Section \ref{Sec:sHKT}, we will be focusing our attention on strong HKT metrics, proving Theorem \ref{immain2}, while, in Section \ref{Sec:Einst}, we will study the Chern-Einstein condition on hyperhermitian metrics deriving their fundamental properties. \\ The theoretical framework is enriched by a multitude of examples, collected in Section \ref{Sec:Ex}, and a couple of interesting constructions, which can be fruitful to provide new examples.
-The latter allow to build hypercomplex Lie algebras admitting or not admitting special hyperhermitian metrics starting from previous ones.
-The first construction is an adaptation of an idea of Arroyo and Nicolini \cite[Section 5]{AN} and works in the nilpotent case, while the second was architectured by Barberis and Fino \cite{Barberis-Fino} and works with any Lie algebra.
-In this Section we also establish Theorem \ref{immain4}.
+Let us now explain in detail the organisation of the paper.
+In the first section, we will collect some preliminaries together with well-known results and facts in Hypercomplex Geometry.
+In particular, Subsection \ref{Sec:ab} will be dedicated to the study of the canonical forms $\alpha$ and $\beta$, which will be a fundamental tool throughout the paper.
+We will relate them with some known quantities such as the Lee form, the first Chern-Ricci and the Bismut-Ricci form. \\ In Section \ref{Sec:THM1.2}, we will define the first quaternionic Bott-Chern class of a hypercomplex manifold and prove Theorem \ref{Thm:main1.2}, along with other properties of quaternionic Gauduchon and quaternionic balanced metrics.\\ In Section \ref{Sec:THM1.1}, the existence problem for quaternionic Gauduchon and quaternionic balanced metrics will be taken into account.
+In this section, we prove Theorem \ref{Thm:main1.1} and determine a sufficient condition for a quaternionic Gauduchon metric to exist in terms of the existence of a suitable $\bar \partial\bar \partial_J$-closed $(2n,0)$-form. \\ In Section \ref{Sec:sHKT}, we will be focusing our attention on strong HKT metrics, proving Theorem \ref{Thm:main1.4}, while, in Section \ref{Sec:Einst}, we will study the Chern-Einstein condition on hyperhermitian metrics deriving their fundamental properties.
+Here we also establish Theorem \ref{Thm:main1.5}. \\ The theoretical framework is enriched by some examples and a couple of constructions, collected in Section \ref{Sec:Ex}.
+The first one is an adaptation of an idea of Arroyo and Nicolini \cite[Section 5]{AN} and works on nilpotent Lie algebras, while the second was architectured by Barberis and Fino \cite{Barberis-Fino} and works with any Lie algebra.
+In this section, we also present some non-compact examples of HKT-Einstein manifolds with negative Einstein factor.